-He stared at his reflection in the mirror, his eyes never blinking, sucking air up from the floor and forcing himself to calm down.
+He stared at his reflection in the mirror, eyes never blinking, sucking air up from the floor.
+Forced himself to calm down.

-He rubbed his eyes with the heels of his hands, his jaw moving tightly, as another hateful hypothesis intruded into his mind.
-Did she really know something or was she pulling his chain, pushing the right button to make him help her?
-There was only one way to find out and he hated himself for being so easy to manipulate.
+He rubbed his eyes with the heels of his hands, his jaw clenched.
+An unwelcome thought intruded into his mind.
+Did she really know something?
+Or was she pulling his chain, pushing the right button to make him help her?
+He knew there was only one way to find out, hated himself for being so easy to manipulate.

 ‘What’s this guy’s name?’

-There was a flash of triumph in her eyes.
+There was a quick flash of triumph in her eyes.
 Eyes that deserved a sharp poke.

 ‘Why?
 Is he from down South?’

-She shrugged.
-‘I don’t know—it doesn’t matter anyway.
+‘I don’t know.
+It doesn’t matter anyway.
 I know he spends time in a bar called Kelly’s Tavern.
 That’d be a good place to start.’

 He knew the place.
 Everybody knew the place—so they could avoid it.
-It was the roughest dive in the whole city.
+It was the roughest dive for miles.